doubleKoi/prefixTreeESpan/README.md

 # prefixTreeESpan

-Assignment 1 for course Mining and Management of Large
+Assignment 1 for course Mining and Management of Large-Scale Graph Data